DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-12-20-core-website-v7.md

 - signed up to the wrong programme

 ### Design of supporting pages
-During this sprint we designed the <a href="https://vcf-sw-career-dev-prototype.herokuapp.com/supporting-pages/list-of-pages" target="_blank">supporting pages (opens in new tab)</a> for the service, including:
+During this sprint we designed the <a href="https://vcf-sw-career-dev-prototype.herokuapp.com/supporting-pages/list-of-pages">supporting pages</a> for the service, including:
 - cookies page
 - cookies banner functionality
 - accessibility statement